 There are 3 foot pedals which offer impressive functionality.
 They perform the traditional roles – soft, sostenuto and damper/sustain, but can also be customized to control pitch bend, rotary speed of the organ sounds and can be used to play or pause recordings.

-Below, please take a moment to view some of the best-selling upright digital pianos currently on sale at Amazon, and see how well they compare to the Yamaha CLP-635.
+Below, please take a moment to view some of the best-selling upright digital pianos currently on sale online, and see how well they compare to the Yamaha CLP-635.

 The “Piano room” allows you to adjust settings such as lid-position (an emulation of the sound produced from a grand piano with the lid open is much brighter than with the lid closed, for example), to adjustment according to your playing strength.
 So, for what is let down by the key-action build quality, is made up for in software capability.